fujianto/plain-logger/readme.txt

 = How do I log event / error? =

-To log event, use Plain_Logger::get_instance()->log("Log label", "Logging some event"); on some WordPress hook or any place you want to log.
+To log event, use do_action( "plain_logger", "Log label", "Logging some event"); on some WordPress hook or any place you want to log.

 == Screenshots ==